SentionLimited/LocalThresholding/README.md

 # Local Thresholding

-BezierCurveFit is an implementation of a novel image binarisation algorithm developed by Djelal Osman and Alexander Bridi whilst working at Sention Ltd.
+LocalThresholding is an implementation of a novel image binarisation algorithm developed by Djelal Osman and Alexander Bridi whilst working at Sention Ltd.